Search Results

 - OUR LESSONS | SWAM Montréal

 Our Lessons S.W.A.M. runs one-on-one swimming lessons for kids aged 3-16 years with a wide variety of special needs.
 Swimmers work with volunteer instructors on their own goals, anything from getting comfortable in the water to perfecting strokes.
 Our goal is to help swimmers build a positive relationship with the water and improve water safety skills.
 Further details about the program are below.
 Lesson Format Lessons are 30 minutes, once a week.
 There is no specific curriculum so instructors will work with the kiddos on their specific needs.
 For example, comfort in the water, mobility, or stroke improvement. * Please note that the volunteer instructors may not have official aquatics certifications but they do recieve training through S.W.A.M.
-Times For Fall 2025, lessons will run Thursday afternoons (NEW!) and Saturday mornings at Jack the Cégep du Vieux Montréal Pool.
+Times For Fall 2025, lessons will run Sunday mornings the Cégep du Vieux Montréal Pool.
 Start, End and Exception dates will be made available when registration is announced.
 Registration Registration is done on a first come, first serve basis.
 Classes will be made available on the registration section of this website at a predetermined time that will be advertised on the site and through the mailing list. * Please note that the demand for the program far exceeds our capacity, so a spot is not guaranteed.
 Pool Classes are held at the Cégep du Vieux Montréal pool in the Ville-Marie district.
 The pool is fully accessible, with in-water railings and elevators for entry and exit.
 Languages We offer lessons in French and English.
 Should the participant speak another language that one of our instructors happens to as well we will do our best to pair them.
 We use visual aids to facilitate communication with non-verbal participants.
 Conditions We reserve the right to remove a participant from the program if they are repeatedly displaying behaviour that is a danger to themselves or others at the pool.
 For example, repeated running around the pool deck or pushing instructors under the water.
 The Pool *Please do not call the pool, SWAM is not a City of Montréal or Cégep du Vieux Montréal program.
 Accessibly Features Cégep du Vieux Montréal Pool Wheelchair accessible Universal change rooms with an adult changing table Ceiling and chair lifts to get into the pool Railings along the inside of the pool

 - ABOUT | SWAM Montréal